 Are you considering a career shift into DevOps but unsure where to start?
 Andrijana recently took the step into the world of DevOps, and shares valuable insights and tips for anyone embarking on a similar path 👩🏻💻

-Andrijana is one of our top DevOps Bootcamp graduates 💙 who secured a great job as a DevOps engineer coming from a software development background.
+Andrijana is one of our outstanding DevOps Bootcamp graduates 💙 who secured an amazing job as a DevOps engineer, transitioning from a software development background.

-But rather than me telling you all the details, this is her story and how she got hired, so I’ll pass you over to her 👇
+But rather than me telling you all the details, this is Andrijana's story, how she got hired and how she started a successful career in DevOps 👇

 Meet Andrijana 🙋🏻♀️